Myrtle Beach, South Carolina: Crime rate

 Crime rate levels in Myrtle Beach are high compared to the rest of South Carolina.
-The FBI reported 583 cases of violent crime in the year 2016, of which 5 were murder, 46 were rape and 139 were robbery.
-Aggravated assault 348, property crime 4395, burglary 469, larceny theft 3555, motor vehicle theft 371, and arson 10 were also reported.
+The FBI reported 583 cases of violent crime in the year 2016, of which five were murders, 46 were rapes and 139 were robberies.
+There were 348 aggravated assaults, 4,395 property crimes, 469 burglaries, 3,555 larceny thefts, 371 motor vehicle thefts, and ten cases of arson reported.

-The average number of crimes per thousand population is 0.16 murders, 1.43 rapes, 4.31 robberies and 10.83 assaults.
+The average number of crimes per thousand population was 0.16 murders, 1.43 rapes, 4.31 robberies and 10.83 assaults.

-The FBI reported 483 violent crimes in 2000, of which 1 was murder and 39 were rapes.
+The FBI reported 483 violent crimes in 2000, of which one was a murder and 39 were rapes.

 Economy

 Myrtle Beach's economy is dominated by the tourist industry; hotels, motels, resorts, restaurants, attractions, and retail developments exist in abundance to serve visitors.

 Tourism

 Hosting over 20 million visitors annually, the Grand Strand is home to an array of tourist attractions, and the area receives a large influx of visitors during all seasons.
 It is estimated that nearly 100,000 visitors a year are international travelers, including tourists from Canada, Germany and the United Kingdom.

 Myrtle Beach hosts a variety of special conventions, events, and musical concerts.
 The area's attractions include its beaches and courses, amusement parks, an aquarium, Legends in Concert, retail developments, shopping complexes and over 1,900 restaurants including seafood restaurants.
 The area also has dinner theaters, nightclubs, and many tourist shops.
 Myrtle Beach has approximately 425 hotels, with many on the beachfront, and approximately 157 accommodation units in total.
 The area is also home to over 80 golf courses and over 30 miniature golf courses.
 Live shows are offered year round at theaters including the Alabama Theatre, Carolina Opry, Asher Theater, Calvin Gilmore Theater, Legends in Concert, and Medieval Times Family Dinner Theater.
 Several shows offer special holiday themed shows.

 The Myrtle Beach Boardwalk opened in 2010 and has been recognized as the nation's #3 boardwalk by National Geographic and one of the best US boardwalks by Travel + Leisure magazine.
 The Myrtle Beach Skywheel opened at the boardwalk in May 2011, and is a 200 ft observation wheel, similar to a ferris wheel, with glass gondolas that look over the Atlantic Ocean.
 This is the first wheel of its kind in the U.S. Myrtle Beach State Park, established in 1935, has just under a mile of Grand Strand beach and is a prime location for camping, swimming, hiking, biking, and fishing.
 Pier 14 by the Boardwalk.

 The Myrtle Beach Convention Center is a large facility that hosts a variety of meetings, conferences, exhibits, and special events every year.
 The expansive center, which opened in 2003, has a Sheraton hotel and resort.